tuchandra/sitev2/content/posts/section_230_and_neutrality.md

 (*) I say "in principle" because I'm not totally convinced that this is true of the major social media platforms.
 I can delete my Facebook account, or choose not to use YouTube, but those websites create such a centralizing force over the internet and their userbases that it's hard to argue that realistic alternatives exist.

-## Ted Cruz and neutrality
+## No provision for neutrality
 This all gets at the crux of what I find interesting about this law: the intersection between Section 230 and the nebulous idea of "neutrality."
-I've written [previously]({{< ref "posts/talk_kidd_neurips.md" >}}) that there's no such thing as a neutral platform, at least algorithmically speaking.
+I've written [previously]({{< ref "posts/talk_kidd_neurips.md" >}}) that there's no such thing as a neutral platform, at least algorithmically speaking (the link goes to my summary of a talk by Celeste Kidd, whose ideas I loosely adopted).
 There's *also* no provision of neutrality required in 230, though this frequently gets lost in the debate surrounding it.

 Ted Cruz is most notably guilty of misrepresenting Section 230.
 The following is taken from [his questioning of Mark Zuckerberg](https://www.lawfareblog.com/ted-cruz-vs-section-230-misrepresenting-communications-decency-act) in April 2018: